Effective Strategies for Paying Off Your Home Loan Sooner

 For example, if you have a ₹50 lakh loan at 7% interest for 20 years, with an EMI of ₹38,765, increasing the EMI by 10% annually could help you close the loan in 9 years and 11 months, while a 5% annual increase could lead to closure in 12 years and 6 months.

-- Consult your Lender: Check with your lender if they allow you to increase your EMI annually.
+An EMI calculator can be of good use to understand the best outcomes of increasing your monthly payables. - Consult your Lender: Check with your lender if they allow you to increase your EMI annually.
 You can also use online prepayment EMI calculators to see how much interest rate and time you can save by prepaying your home loan.

 - Prepay a Fixed Amount Annually: Another option is to prepay a fixed sum at the end of each year.
 For instance, if you have a ₹50 lakh loan for 20 years at 9% interest, with a monthly EMI of ₹44,986, adding a fixed sum annually, like ₹3 lakhs, could help you pay off your home loan in 9 years and 3 months.